-Authorized licensed health care providers may consult with any other licensed or certified health care providers in order to determine whether an athlete or student is ready to return to participation.
-Athletes must provide a written letter of clearance from an authorized medical professional that he/she may return to activity.
+Authorized licensed health care providers may consult with any other licensed or certified health care providers to decide if an athlete or student is ready to return to participation.
+Athletes must provide a written letter of clearance from an authorized medical professional that they may return to activity.
+The written letter of clearance should be provided to their coach, designated athletic school health care provider (i.e. athletic trainer, school nurse) or representative (i.e. athletic director).